isaac-0414/auto-hacker/README.md

 ## Testing

-I provide 3 sandbox websites that can run on your localhost with a MySQL database.
-All the websites will runs on http://localhost:3000/
+I provide 3 sandbox websites which are deliberately made vulnerable to SQL injection and can run on your localhost with a MySQL database.
+All the websites run on http://localhost:3000/.
+You should set up your MySQL database and install Node.js on your machine before running any of these following commands.

 1. Website 1: A simple login form (Express.js + MySQL)
    ```bash